barecode/think-2020-demo/ocp-deployment/README.md

+# Deploying to OpenShift with Hazelcast Session Persistence

+Instructions to deploy the demo web application to OpenShift using Hazelcast as the session persistence store.

 ## Prereqs

 1. Build the demo.war from the source project

-# Deploying to OpenShift with Hazelcast Session Persistence
+## Note, instructions beyond this point is incomplete.

 ## Configuring the Cluster
 > Note: all steps assume you are logged in to the cluster on the command line.
 These steps also require some permissions that aren't normally given by default, see the appendix
 ### Install the OpenLiberty operator